timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/analyze-blockchain.md

 individual blocks, and they could include even more transactions.

 ### What’s the average miner revenue per block?
-Now let’s analyze how much revenue miners actually generate by mining a new block on the blockchain, including fees and block rewards.
+Now, analyze how much revenue miners actually generate by mining a new block on the blockchain, including fees and block rewards.
 This query analyzes the last day with 12-hour moving averages.